niente010/MDEF_website/docs/project/jaleo.md

 ==GLITCHING VIDEO THROUGH RCA VIDEO TXRX ON DISASSEMBLED MONITORS==

-:   We kindly got gifted a RCA Video Transmitter and Receiver, which basically act as a primitive Bluetooth Device: they uses two antennas to send and receive the video signal from a source and display it into another.
+:   We kindly got gifted by [Charity](https://somanyprojects.com/) and [Ricard](https://hackingbynight.wordpress.com/) a RCA Video Transmitter and Receiver, which basically act as a primitive Bluetooth Device: they uses two antennas to send and receive the video signal from a source and display it into another.

 :   We used this instrument to display our live performance live recorded from a security camera into two disassembled monitors, while glitching the video in real-time by phisically moving and twisting the antennas.
 We wanted to empahsize the possibility of glitching in analog instruments, usually more accessible and also driven by a hands-on process.